AndreyPlotnikov/mongocsvexport/README.md

 ```

-And then run mongocsvexport command:
+And if we run mongocsvexport command in such way:

 ```
 $ mongocsvexport -d testdt -c testcoll -f company,departments.title,departments.employees.last_name